HiPerCoRe/KTT/documentation/ktt_api.md

 Tuning manipulator enables customization of kernel execution by providing specialized method for computation.
 Specialized method can, for example, run part of the computation directly in C++ code, utilize iterative kernel launches, etc.

+When tuning manipulator is utilized, total execution duration is calculated from two components.
+First component is the sum of execution times of all kernel launches inside `launchComputation()` method.
+Second component is the execution time of `launchComputation()` method itself, minus the execution times of kernel launches.
+Note that initial buffer transfer times are not included in the total duration (same as in the case of kernel tuning without manipulator).
+Buffer update and retrieval times for methods called inside `launchComputation()` method are included in the second component.

 Composition handling methods
 ----------------------------
 * `KernelId addComposition(const std::string& compositionName, const std::vector<KernelId>& kernelIds, std::unique_ptr<TuningManipulator> manipulator)`: